SrPhilippe/SHELF/git-commands/index.md

 ## How to tell git who you are?

-After installing git in our computer and before we can make any commits, we must tell git who we are passing some global or local informations.
+After installing git in our computer and before we can make any commits, we must tell git who we are, passing some global or local information.

-- `git config --global user.email <email>` this command sets a global user email
+- `git config --global user.email <email>` This command sets a global user email

-- `git config --global user.name <username>` this command sets a global user name
+- `git config --global user.name <username>` This command sets a global username

-After this, if you try to publish a repository with vscode, an authentication window will pop in order to check the credentials to start the push.
+After this, if you try to publish a repository with vscode, an authentication window will pop up to check the credentials to start the push.

 ## How to set the default editor to open with git